aws-amplify/docs/android/authentication.md

     Note: If you saw an error message `Invalid Redirect: domain must be added to the authorized domains list before submitting.` when adding the endpoint, please go to the *authorized domains list* and add the domain.
 13. Click *Save*.

+##### Setting up Hosted UI Domain with Login with Amazon

+1. [Sign in](https://developer.amazon.com/loginwithamazon/console/site/lwa/overview.html) with your Amazon credentials.
+2. Hover over the gear and choose Web Settings associated with the security profile you created in the previous step, and then choose Edit.
+3. Type your user pool domain into Allowed Origins.
+4. Type your user pool domain with the /oauth2/idpresponse endpoint into Allowed Return URLs.
+5. Choose Save.

 #### Manual Setup